Dear reader of ADxS.org, please excuse the disruption.

 • Acceptance in the default mode network

-Impaired functional connectivity and node efficiency correlated significantly with the severity of ADHD symptoms.
+Impaired functional connectivity and node efficiency correlated significantly with ADHD symptom severity.

 In ADHD, reduced global connectivity between different brain networks was found in the resting state.
 This was interpreted as an indication of ADHD as a developmental delay.14